 As a veteran looking to refinance and pull cash from equity, you will want to utilize the cash-out refinance option.
 This is available to qualified veterans, whether they currently have a VA or non-VA loan.
 With this option, you cannot reduce your funding fee simply by making a down payment or using equity.

 Talk to your lender about VA home loans, what you'll pay in funding fees or if you might be exempt.
 If you have to pay funding fees, they can be included in your monthly mortgage fees and paid over time to avoid having to pay a lump sum at closing.
-As a service member of the military, be aware of funding fees when purchasing or refinancing a home but don't let them hold you back from putting down roots and finding a place called home.
+As a service member of the military, be aware of funding fees when purchasing or refinancing a home but don't let them hold you back from putting down roots and finding a place to call home.